Skip to navigation Skip to content

 A dual liability occurs when there are 2 registered liabilities for the same period in the same case.

 It may be possible to register some elements of the liability without creating a dual liability.
-For example, some of the arrears and the future periodic amounts.
+E.g., some of the arrears and the future periodic amounts.

 Are there amounts in the overseas liability which can be registered without creating a dual liability?